Tanmay-Ghosh-6/Landing-Page/README.md

 # Landing-Page
-A modern and responsive landing page for a digital agency, showcasing services in web development, design, and marketing [insert technologies used HTML , CSS & JavaScript].
+A modern and responsive landing page for a digital agency, showcasing services in web development, design, and marketing [Insert technologies used HTML , CSS & JavaScript].